Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 1/2

-A fractional age difference t/t produces a corresponding fractional temperature difference.
+tional age difference t/t produces a fractional temperature difference.
+Taking the logarith-

 |T |